 The Authority is required to provide members and/or their representatives with a wide range of information under Regulation and other legislation which may also prescribe timeframes in which the information must be provided.

-SYPA has published Customer Charters detailing its target service standards which are invariably much tighter and more stringent than those allowed for in law.
+SYPA has published Customer Charters detailing its own service standards.
+These are invariably much tighter and more stringent than those allowed for in law and are the standards SYPA always aims to achieve.
+However, the fallback position at particularly busy or demanding times, and SYPA reserves the right to move to that fall-back position without notice, will be the legislative requirements governing the type of case(s) concerned.

-SYPA will administer the Scheme in relation to the provision of information to members and/ or their representatives in line with the Regulations in force at any time and in line with any other legislative requirements.
+Therefore, as a minimum, SYPA will always administer the Scheme in relation to the provision of information to members and/or their representatives in line with the Regulations in force at any time and in line with any other appropriate legislation.